History of taxation in the United States: Colonial taxation

 A British newspaper cartoon reacts to the repeal of the Stamp Act 1765.

 Taxes were low at the local, colonial, and imperial levels throughout the colonial era.
 The issue that led to the Revolution was whether Parliament had the right to impose taxes on the Americans when they were not represented in Parliament.

 Influential colonial taxation policies

 Stamp Act 1765

 The Stamp Act 1765 was the fourth Stamp Act to be passed by the Parliament of Great Britain and required all legal documents, permits, commercial contracts, newspapers, wills, pamphlets, and playing cards in the American colonies to carry a tax stamp.
-It was enacted on November 1, 1765, at the end of the Seven Years' War between the French and the British, a war that started with the young officer George Washington attacking a French outpost.
+It was enacted on November 1, 1765, at the end of the Seven Years' War between the French and the British, a war that started with the then-young George Washington attacking a French outpost.
 The stamp tax had the scope of defraying the cost of maintaining the military presence protecting the colonies.
 Americans rose in strong protest, arguing in terms of "No Taxation without Representation".
 Boycotts forced Britain to repeal the stamp tax, while convincing many British leaders it was essential to tax the colonists on something to demonstrate the sovereignty of Parliament.